-- Provide an understanding of the basic concepts on intermodality - Possess an understanding of the complexity of decision-making processes, mainly addressed by the involvement of several entities and the conflict of interests of the involved stakeholders - Acquire knowledge of the European Union's policies and legislation on intermodality - Ensure that students are capable of investigating and identifying key drivers that provide coherence in the regulatory framework, and the planning and financing schemes affecting intermodality within decision-making.
+• Provide an understanding of the basic concepts on intermodality

+• Possess an understanding of the complexity of decision-making processes, mainly addressed by the involvement of several entities and the conflict of interests of the involved stakeholders

+- Acquire knowledge of the European Union's policies and legislation on intermodality - Ensure that students are capable of investigating and identifying key drivers that provide coherence in the regulatory framework, and the planning and financing schemes affecting intermodality within decision-making.

+Prerequisites (if any)

+-

+Language English

+Hours 2

-- Language English Hours 2 Key words Interchanges, stakeholders, EU policies, legislation, institutional frameworks, planning schemes, financing schemes Syllabus This course introduces the basic concepts that are met in intermodal transport, such as intermodality, co-modality, passenger urban interchanges, freight urban interchanges, long-short distance interconnection, urban/interurban interconnection, sustainable transport.
+Key words Interchanges, stakeholders, EU policies, legislation, institutional frameworks, planning schemes, financing schemes

+Syllabus This course introduces the basic concepts that are met in intermodal transport, such as intermodality, co-modality, passenger urban interchanges, freight urban interchanges, long-short distance interconnection, urban/interurban interconnection, sustainable transport.

 The main focus of the course is to present the European policies and legislation on intermodality, to identify the degree of flexibility provided by EU legal instruments, to illustrate how this flexibility is adopted by representative European countries, e.g. Italy, Norway, Czech Republic and Greece, and to investigate the role that other regulatory actors may have.

-Also, it analyses the complexity of the decision-making processes followed in intermodal transport, mainly affected by the involvement of different entities in all stages and the absence of a strict hierarchical flow chart of responsibilities, resulting to complicated procedures.
+Also, it analyses the complexity of the decision-making processes followed intermodal transport, mainly affected by the involvement of different entities in a stages and the absence of a strict hierarchical flow chart of responsibilitie resulting to complicated procedures.

 Course topics:

-- Background
+Background

-- · Basic concepts
+Basic concepts

-- Future trends and emerging schemes in European Transport Policy
+Future trends and emerging schemes in European Transport Policy

-- Transportation in an era of change
+Transportation in an era of change

-- · Obstacles and problems
+Obstacles and problems

-- Decision-making framework
+Decision-making framework

-- Stakeholders and interrelations
+Stakeholders and interrelations

-- European institutional framework
+European institutional framework

-- EU policies and strategies
+• EU policies and strategies

-- Regulatory frameworks
+Regulatory frameworks

-- Indicative legislation
+Indicative legislation

-- Planning and financing schemes
+Planning and financing schemes

-- · Case studies
+Case studies

-- Suggested literature
+Suggested literature

-- List of indicative legislation
+List of indicative legislation.

-Adamos, G., Tsami, M. & Nathanail, E., 2015.
+• Adamos, G., Tsami, M. & Nathanail, E., 2015.
 "Urban interchanges: Moving towards a seamless transportation solution".
 5th International Conference on Environmental Management, Engineering, Planning and Economics (CEMEPE) and SECOTOX Conference.
 Mykonos Island, Greece, June 14-18, 2015.

-- Adamos, G. & Nathanail, E., 2013.
+• Adamos, G. & Nathanail, E., 2013.
 "Recommendations on the development and implementation of a coherent decision making process in the short-long transport interconnection".
-13th World Conference on Transport Research, Rio de Janeiro, Brazil, July 15-18, 2013. - Adamos, G., Nathanail, E. & Zacharaki, E., 2012.
-"Developing a Decision-Making Framework for collaborative practices in long-short distance transport interconnection".
-Procedia Social and Behavioral Sciences, Volume 48, 2012, Pages 2849-2859. - CLOSER, 2011.
+13th World Conference on Transport Research, Rio de Janeiro, Brazil, July 15-18, 2013.

+• Adamos, G., Nathanail, E. & Zacharaki, E., 2012.
+"Developing a Decision- Making Framework for collaborative practices in long-short distance transport interconnection".
+Procedia - Social and Behavioral Sciences, Volume 48, 2012, Pages 2849-2859.

+Bibliography • CLOSER, 2011.
 CLOSER Deliverable D4.1.
 Analysis of the decision-making framework.
 CLOSER Project.

 • CLOSER, 2012.
 CLOSER Deliverable D4.2.
 Policy Advisory Group recommendations.
 CLOSER Project.

-- European Commission, 2001.
-White Paper " European transport policy for 2010: Time to decide (CEC, 2001). - European Commission, 2004.
+• European Commission, 2001.
+White Paper " European transport policy for 2010: Time to decide (CEC, 2001).

+• European Commission, 2004.
 Towards passenger intermodality in the European Union.
+Brussels.

-Brussels. - European Commission, 2006.
+• European Commission, 2006.
 Keep Europe Moving.
 Sustainable mobility for our continent.
 Mid-term review of the European Commission's 2001 transport White Paper.
 ISBN 92-79-02312-8.
-Luxemburg: Office for Official Publications of the European Communities, 2006. - European Commission, 2007.
-"GREEN PAPER Towards a new culture for urban mobility", Brussels, 25.9.2007 COM (2007) 551 final. - European Commission, 2009.
-A sustainable future for transport Towards an integrated, technology-led and user-friendly system Luxembourg: Publications Office of the European Union 2009 26 pp. 21 x 29.7 cm ISBN 978-92-79-13114-1.
+Luxemburg: Office for Official Publications of the European Communities, 2006.

+• European Commission, 2007.
+"GREEN PAPER - Towards a new culture for urban mobility", Brussels, 25.9.2007 COM (2007) 551 final.
-- European Commission, 2011.
-Roadmap to a Single European Transport Area Towards a competitive and resource efficient transport system.
-White Paper of the European Commission.
-COM (2011) 144 final. - Eurostat (population and social conditions), Statistics in Focus No 72/2008; and European Commission, 'Demography report 2008: Meeting social needs in an ageing society'.
-SEC(2008) 2911. - Nathanail E. and Adamos, G. 2013.
-"Planning and financing schemes linked to the decision-making for the interconnection of long-short distance transport".
-Transport and Telecommunication.
-Volume 14, Issue 1, Pages 20-28, ISSN (Online) 1407-6179, ISSN (Print) 1407-6160, DOI: 10.2478/ttj-2013-000, February 2013. - United Nations Population Division (2009), 'World population prospects The 2008 revision'.

-List of Indicative legislation